Koszul duality for simplicial restricted Lie algebras: Introduction

 Later, the equivalence~\eqref{equation: qullen equivalence} was generalized in a wide range of new contexts; an interested reader might check the following long but not exhaustive list of references:~\cite{Moore70}, \cite{Freese_koszul}, \cite{GF12}, \cite{AyalaFrancis}, and~\cite{HarperChing}.
 We refer to phenomena like~\eqref{equation: qullen equivalence} as \emph{(derived) Koszul duality}.
 We notice that each of these contexts of Koszul duality from the list above can be formally regarded as relating algebras over an operad with divided power coalgebras over a cooperad.
 The purpose of this paper is to study Koszul duality for restricted Lie algebras, which can be regarded as a divided power algebra over an operad, and therefore does not fit into the previously studied contexts.

-Quillen's work provides a \emph{Lie model} for the homotopy category $\mathrm{Ho}(\EuScript{S}_{\Q})$ of rational topological spaces.
+Quillen's work provides a \emph{Lie model} for the homotopy category $\mathrm{Ho}(\EuScript{S}_{\Q})$ of rational simply-connected topological spaces.
 The existence of a Lie model for the category $\mathrm{Ho}(\EuScript{S}^{\wedge}_p)$ of \emph{$p$-adic homotopy types} is a more difficult problem and it still remains unresolved, see e.g.~\cite{Mandell_cochains}.
 However, A.~K.~Bousfield and E.~Curtis~\cite{BC70} showed that there is a certain relation between $\mathrm{Ho}(\EuScript{S}^{\wedge}_p)$ and the (homotopy) category $\mathrm{Ho}(\srLie)$ of simplicial restricted Lie algebras; in particular, they constructed the unstable Adams spectral sequence whose $E_1$-term is the homotopy groups of a free simplicial restricted Lie algebra and which converges to the homotopy groups of a space.
 Moreover, they showed that the $E_1$-term can be expressed in terms of an explicit differential graded algebra; namely, in terms of the lambda algebra $\Lambda$.
 The Koszul duality described in this paper will explain and conceptualize some of their calculations.
-Furthermore, it will be applied in the forthcoming paper~\cite{AGSS} to study the interaction of the unstable Adams spectral sequence and the Goodwillie tower.
+Furthermore, the results of this paper are used in~\cite{AGSS} to study the interaction of the unstable Adams spectral sequence and the Goodwillie tower.